Graphene nanoribbon: Electronic structure

 The electronic states of GNRs largely depend on the edge structures (armchair or zigzag).
 In zigzag edges each successive edge segment is at the opposite angle to the previous.
 In armchair edges, each pair of segments is a 120/-120 degree rotation of the prior pair.
+The animation below provides a visualization explanation of both.
 Zigzag edges provide the edge localized state with non-bonding molecular orbitals near the Fermi energy.
 They are expected to have large changes in optical and electronic properties from quantization.

 Calculations based on tight binding theory predict that zigzag GNRs are always metallic while armchairs can be either metallic or semiconducting, depending on their width.
 However, density functional theory (DFT) calculations show that armchair nanoribbons are semiconducting with an energy gap scaling with the inverse of the GNR width.
 Experiments verified that energy gaps increase with decreasing GNR width.
 Graphene nanoribbons with controlled edge orientation have been fabricated by scanning tunneling microscope (STM) lithography.
 Energy gaps up to 0.5 eV in a 2.5 nm wide armchair ribbon were reported.

 Armchair nanoribbons are metallic or semiconducting and present spin polarized edges.
 Their gap opens thanks to an unusual antiferromagnetic coupling between the magnetic moments at opposite edge carbon atoms.
 This gap size is inversely proportional to the ribbon width and its behavior can be traced back to the spatial distribution properties of edge-state wave functions, and the mostly local character of the exchange interaction that originates the spin polarization.
 Therefore, the quantum confinement, inter-edge superexchange, and intra-edge direct exchange interactions in zigzag GNR are important for its magnetism and band gap.
 The edge magnetic moment and band gap of zigzag GNR are reversely proportional to the electron/hole concentration and they can be controlled by alkaline adatoms.

 Their 2D structure, high electrical and thermal conductivity and low noise also make GNRs a possible alternative to copper for integrated circuit interconnects.
 Research is exploring the creation of quantum dots by changing the width of GNRs at select points along the ribbon, creating quantum confinement.
 Heterojunctions inside single graphene nanoribbons have been realized, among which structures that have been shown to function as tunnel barriers.

 Graphene nanoribbons possess semiconductive properties and may be a technological alternative to silicon semiconductors capable of sustaining microprocessor clock speeds in the vicinity of 1 THz field-effect transistors less than 10 nm wide have been created with GNR – "GNRFETs" – with an Ion/Ioff ratio >106 at room temperature.